- Field Service Management

 It’s inevitable that every service organization in North America will need to adopt new field service software to solve problems.
 From network downtime to natural disasters and even routine customer support requests, systems are under pressure.
 Companies must strike a balance between meeting immediate needs and making long-term infrastructure investments.

-At Praxedo, we’ve helped dozens of service providers integrate new software into their existing workflows.
+At Praxedo, we’ve helped dozens of service providers integrate new FSM software into their existing workflows.
 In this blog, we share our recommendations for achieving a successful outcome.

 Why field service software deployment can’t go wrong

-When implementing new software, service based companies are in a unique position.
+During the software deployment process, service based companies are in a unique position.
 That’s because every decision, no matter how small, translates into a bigger picture customer outcome.

 To navigate our time of change, teams will inevitably rely upon field service management software to manage growing workloads, improve communication, and automate inefficient processes.
-So how can organizations ensure that this software operates to its full potential?
-The key is to manage a successful deployment, which involves a careful alignment between field teams, dispatch managers, executives, and technology partners – which can be achieved with a best-of-breed solution.
+So how can organizations ensure that this FSM software operates to its full potential?
+The key is to manage a successful software deployment, which involves a careful alignment between field teams, dispatch managers, executives, and technology partners – which can be achieved with a best-of-breed solution.

 Software deployment 101: processes, expectations